JakeSteam/blog-personal/_posts/2024-04-07-reddit-mobile-achievements-guide.md

 last_modified: 2024-09-10
 ---

-In April 2024, Reddit added 18 achievements to the mobile app, grouped into 3 categories (and added 20+ more later).
+In April 2024, Reddit added 18 achievements to the mobile app, grouped into 3 categories (and added 20+ more & outfits later).
 Here's all the details, and how to unlock all 44 achievements!

-_PS: If you have the 300/400/500 day achievements, send me a message [on reddit](https://reddit.com/u/jakesteam) so I can add them!_
+_PS: If you have the 400/500 day achievements, send me a message [on reddit](https://reddit.com/u/jakesteam) so I can add them!_

 ## What are achievements?